Rosa Lobato de Faria

-Rosa Lobato de Faria (née, Rosa Maria de Bettencourt Rodrigues Lobato de Faria; 20 April 1932, Lisbon, Portugal – 2 February 2010, Lisbon) was a Portuguese actress and writer whose career encompassed a variety of media including acting, scriptwriting, literature (novels and poetry) and songwriting.
+Rosa Lobato de Faria (née, Rosa Maria de Bettencourt Rodrigues Lobato de Faria; 20 April 1932 – 2 February 2010) was a Portuguese actress and writer whose career encompassed a variety of media including acting, scriptwriting, literature (novels and poetry) and songwriting.
 She was a respected figure in Portuguese cultural circles.
 She was married twice.
 Her first marriage, which produced three children, ended in divorce.

 Career

-Lobato de Faria came to acting relatively late, with her first major credit in a 1982 TV series Vila Faia, which ran for 100 episodes.
+Lobato de Faria was born and Lisbon, and came to acting relatively late, with her first major credit in a 1982 TV series Vila Faia, which ran for 100 episodes.
 Between then and her last role in Aqui Não Há Quem Viva (2006–2008), she appeared in leading roles in many other television series including Humor de Perdição (1987), Nem o Pai Morre Nem a Gente Almoça (1990), Crónica do Tempo (1992), A Minha Sogra É uma Bruxa (2002), Só Gosto De Ti (2004) and Ninguém Como Tu (2005).
 She played in a variety of genres from straight drama to crime/thriller serials and comedy.
 Although her career was mainly television-based, she also appeared in a handful of films such as Paisagem Sem Barcos (1983) and O Vestido Cor de Fogo (1986).

 Between 1988 and 1995 Lobato de Faria was a prolific scriptwriter for TV serials and telenovelas, being involved with twelve different programmes.
 She ceased her activity in this area when she turned to literature as her main form of creative expression.

 Lobato de Faria published her first novel Os Pássaros de Seda in 1995.
 This was followed by eleven further titles, including O Prenúncio das Águas, which won Portugal's Prémio Máxima de Literatura award in 2000.
 Lobato de Faria published three children's stories, and also wrote poetry, with her work in that field collected in a 1997 volume Poemas Escolhidos e Dispersos.

 Lobato de Faria was the lyricist for four Portuguese Eurovision Song Contest entries: "Amor d'água fresca" (1992), "Chamar a música" (1994), "Baunilha e chocolate" (1995) and "Antes do adeus" (1997).